 Once we have calculated the PAI score for each discharge, we calculate the gap measure for each hospital.
-The gap measure is a reflection of how readmission risk within a hospital change for patients with varying levels of PAI.
+The gap measure is a reflection of how readmission risk within a hospital changes for patients with varying levels of PAI.
 The measure relies on a statistical model (specifically, a random-slope Poisson regression model).
 The model estimates the change in readmission rate for a one-unit change in PAI at each hospital, after controlling for patient age, APR-DRG, gender, and the mean PAI value for the hospital.

 After the gap measure is calculated, we incorporate this information into hospital reimbursement.
 Hospital rewards are based on progress toward a goal of reducing disparities by at least 50% over eight years.
-Hospitals with CY2018 to CY2022 improvement of 22.89% (projected improvement of 50% over eight years) are eligible for a reward of 0.25% of inpatient revenue.
-Hospitals with greater improvement receive a scaled reward that is capped at 0.5% of IP revenue for an improvement of 40.54projected improvement of 75% over eight years).

 Additional information in the disparity gap metric can be found in the RRIP policy.